Simon Burns-Cox LSDC

 The Riverside Museum , Glasgow

-Simon Burns-Cox is a professional Sculptor and Letter Carver working mainly in stone and marble but also in other media.
+Simon Burns-Cox is a professional Sculptor and Letter Carver who works in stone and marble.
 He is based at The Edinburgh Sculpture Workshop in Edinburgh, Scotland which is an International Centre for Sculptors.

 Simon was born in Sussex in 1962 and was educated at Clifton College Bristol and London University.
 He went into advertising eventually becoming Director of a Medical Advertising Agency in Gloucestershire England.